- ABOUT HPV

 GARDASIL®9 does not protect the person getting the vaccine from a disease that is caused by other types of HPV, other viruses or bacteria and from HPV types that he/she may already have; but most people do not have all types contained in the vaccine.
-GARDASIL®9 does not treat HPV infection.
+GARDASIL®9 does not treat HPV infection, cancer or prevent its complications.
 GARDASIL®9 may not fully protect each person who gets it.

 GARDASIL®9 does not remove the need for cervical cancer screening; women should still get routine cervical cancer screening.
 GARDASIL®9 is not recommended for use in pregnant women and should only be used during pregnancy if a doctor or healthcare professional decides it is clearly needed.
 Women who become pregnant before completion of the vaccine series should complete their vaccination schedule after childbirth.
 If you are breastfeeding, talk to your doctor or healthcare professional.

 As with other vaccines, GARDASIL®9 may cause some side effects.
 The most common side effects seen are pain, swelling, redness, itching, bruising, bleeding, a lump where the shot is given, headache, fever, nausea, dizziness, tiredness, diarrhea, abdominal pain and sore throat.

 Fainting can happen after getting an HPV vaccine.
 Signs of an allergic reaction may include difficulty breathing, wheezing (bronchospasm), hives and rash.